-11. MAINTENANCE MANUALS YES NO N/A A. Does the carrier have an adequate company manual program that ensures: 1.
-Detailed, standardized guidance for the accomplishment of aircraft maintenance, inspection programs and operation of the maintenance organization? inspection programs and operation of the maintenance organization?
-2. Detailed management policies, lines of authority, and responsibilities for key maintenance personnel?
+11. MAINTENANCE MANUALS YES NO N/A A. Does the carrier have an adequate company manual program that ensures: 1 Detailed standardined and done for the accomplishment of since for a cintary and 1.
+Detailed, standardized guidance for the accomplishment of aircraft maintenance, inspection programs and operation of the maintenance organization? inspection programs and operation of the maintenance organization: 2.
+Detailed management policies, lines of authority, and responsibilities for key maintenance personnel?
 This information is detailed in either the general maintenance manual or maintenance section of the operations manual, as applicable.
 B. Does the carrier have an adequate technical manual program that ensures: 1.
-Manuala quailable for use are the most summer 2 Currences is use if is described in all 2 1.
 Manuals available for use are the most current?
 Currency is verified periodically?
+1. Manuals available for use are the most current?
+Currency is verified periodically?
 This process includes recurring interface with manufacturers to verify currency of manufacturer maintenance and component maintenance manuals.
 This process must be documented.
 Note: Simply having a subscription service does not constitute verification 2.
 Technical manuals are available to all who require access?
 Hard copies, electronic, and/or disc are all available.
-3. Manuals maintained in good condition?
+3. Manuals maintained in good condition? er manne manne megeen eenamen.
 For electronic manuals, display equipment must be available and operational.
 C. A revision control process that ensures revisions are accomplished with follow-up actions as required?
-A process is established that ensures revisions are provided to manual holders and those responsible for revision of company and aircraft maintenance manuals in a timely manner and also tracks revision accomplishment.
+4 A process is established that ensures revisions are provided to manual holders and those responsible for revision of company and aircraft maintenance manuals in a timely manner and also tracks revision accomplishment.
 Normally, this will be accomplished through a revision return-receipt and tracking system.
 Program complexity is dependent on carrier size and can entail anything from a computerized database or spreadsheet to a periodically reviewed, hand-written list.
 D. Are procedures in-place to ensure all company and technical manuals are adhered to by maintenance personnel?
-E. Does the carrier have a means to ensure printed information is properly controlled to prevent use of non-current data?
+E. Door the comion have a many to analyze quieted information in annually and the 11-1 E. Does the carrier have a means to ensure printed information is properly controlled to prevent use of non-current data? to prevent use of non earlest data. Щ